Summer Pet Care Tips

 Avoid exercising your pet during the midday summer heat

 Exercising your animal is important, but it is better to do so in the early morning or evening hours when the temperatures are lower, and pavement isn't so hot.
 If you run with your dog, it is important to gradually build an exercise program that your dog can handle.
 Dogs can suffer from heatstroke if overworked.

 If you notice your animal behaving in a peculiar way and suspect it may be suffering from heatstroke or bloat, contact your veterinarian immediately.

 Beware of exercising your dog on hot pavement

 Because dogs don’t have tennis shoes, they need pad protection.
-Your dog can get damaged or blistered feet if it doesn’t have time to build up its food pads.
+Your dog can get damaged or blistered feet from hot asphalt.
 Consider running on the roadside or grass.

 Protect your pet from sunburn

 Just like humans, pets can get a sunburn, too, especially on their nose or less hairy areas.
 Help your pet avoid a sunburn by avoiding the sun during the brightest part of the day (10 am to 4 pm) or use a pet-specific sunscreens which are fragrance free, non-staining, and contain UVA and UVB blockers.
 Do not use human sunscreens on pets; most are toxic if ingested by dogs or cats.
 Check the label, as some pet-specific products are not appropriate for use on cats.